rohittp0/GramUp/README.md

 To run **GramUp** again open GramuUp/run.sh

-### Method 2
-This method always gets you the stable version of **GramUp** and is the recommended method.
-Install [pip](https://pypi.org/project/pip/) if you don't have it then run :

-    pip install gramup
-And that is it!

 ## Usage

 ### Windows

 To start the program run,

      py -m gramup

  1. Then enter your phone number and list of folders you want to backup.
  2. Now you will receive a code on your phone ( on Telegram ) enter that and press enter.
  3. Now send "use_this_chat" to the Telegram chat you want to use for backup.
  4. Enter "b" for backup or "r" for retore.
  5. Now you can go out a have some fun while **GramUp** handles your task.

 ### Linux or MacOS

  The process is the same for you guys too.
 To start you can either run,